YosefLab/Compass/docs_source/source/Compass-Settings.rst

    for only a subset of the reactions in order to cut in computation times (see below, ``--select-reactions`` and ``--select-subsystems``)..

 **\-\-select-reactions** [FILE]
-   Compute compass scores only for the reactions listed in the given file.
+   Compute Compass scores only for the reactions listed in the given file.
    FILE is expected to be textual, with one line per reaction (undirected, namely adding the suffix \"_pos\" or \"_neg\" to a line will create a valid directed reaction id).
    Unrecognized reactions in FILE are ignored.

 **\-\-select-subsystems** [FILE]
-   Compute compass scores only for the subsystems listed in the given file.
+   Compute Compass scores only for the subsystems listed in the given file.
    FILE is expected to be textual, with one line per subsystem.
    Unrecognized subsystems in FILE are ignored.